-The Mind Palace Technique is a way of memorising people, objects, facts or ideas by creating mental images of them and picturing the items in an environment of our choice.
-Within the Sherlock genre, the Mind Palace has its origins in Arthur Conan Doyle’s original but was coined by the BBC series Sherlock.
-[Spoilers ahead]
+Sherlock’s Mind Palace is a mnemonic technique the consulting detective uses to memorise large amounts of information such as people, objects, facts or ideas.
+He does so by creating mental images of them; placing the items in an imaginary environment to retrieve them later.
+Within the Sherlock franchise, the basic concept of a mind palace has its origins in Arthur Conan Doyle’s work.
+In its current form, it was coined by the BBC series Sherlock starring Cumberbatch.
+(Fair warning: Spoilers ahead.)

-The Mind Palace first appeared in series 2, episode 2: The Hounds of Baskerville.
+Sherlock’s Mind Palace, sometimes referred to as a memory palace, first appeared in series 2, episode 2: The Hounds of Baskerville.
 Holmes throws Dr Watson and forensic pathologist Molly Hooper out of her lab to retreat to his Mind Palace.
-Here’s Watson explaining the idea to Molly (and the viewer):
+This gives Dr Watson a chance to explain the idea to Molly (and the audience):

 It’s a memory technique, a sort of a mental map.
 You plot a map with a location — it doesn’t have to be a real place — and then you deposit memories there that, theoretically, you can never forget anything.
 All you have to do is find your way back to it.

-Watching the scene, Sherlock’s technique seems to be a bit more than that, though.
+Watching the scene, the eccentric man’s technique seems to be a bit more than that, though.
 Holmes is seen sitting down, visualising clues, concepts, words and images.
-As he tries to find patterns and make sense of them all, Holmes recalls information, moves it around with his hands, matches it with other knowledge and discards or replaces items as if they were objects.
+As he tries to find patterns and make sense of them all, he recalls information, moves it around with his hands, matches it with other knowledge and discards or replaces pieces of information as if they were objects.

 An Interactive Way of Thinking

 What’s more, his memory palace is conceptualised as a place in which time slows down and he can interact with projections of his friends and family.
-This seems to either give him more time and resources to think and problem-solve, or it’s a mere visualisation of the speed with which Sherlock’s mind works.
-Either way, many features of Sherlock’s memory palace are rather unrealistic.
+This seems to either give the Englishman more time and resources to think and problem-solve, or it’s a mere visualisation of the speed with which Sherlock’s mind works.
+Either way, these features of Sherlock’s Mind Palace seem rather unrealistic.

 While there was no Mind Palace in the original, Doyle’s very first Sherlock Holmes novel A Study in Scarlet introduced a remotely similar feature in 1887: the brain-attic.
-Bewildered by the eccentric detective’s lack of common knowledge, Watson prompts Holmes to explain his way of thinking to him (and the reader):
+Early in the novel, Dr Watson is bewildered by the eccentric detective’s lack of common knowledge.
+This prompts Holmes to explain his way of thinking to the veteran of the British Army (and the reader):